All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Check your GLP-1 eligibility

-Use our free BMI Calculator to see if you may qualify for physician-supervised GLP-1 therapy.
+Use our free BMI Calculator to see if you may qualify for provider-reviewed GLP-1 therapy.

 Try the BMI Calculator →

 Ask your provider to check: - Thyroid function.
 Hypothyroidism causes fatigue and can develop independently of GLP-1 use.
 A simple blood test (TSH) can rule it out. - Iron and ferritin levels.
 Low iron is especially common in women and can cause debilitating fatigue.
 Ferritin (stored iron) should ideally be above 30 ng/mL. - Vitamin B12.
 Some people on reduced diets develop B12 deficiency, which causes fatigue and brain fog. - Vitamin D. Low vitamin D is extremely common and directly impacts energy levels. - Blood sugar patterns.
-If you are on diabetes medications alongside your GLP-1, you could be experiencing hypoglycemia (low blood sugar).
+If you're on diabetes medications alongside your GLP-1, you could be experiencing hypoglycemia (low blood sugar).
 Your provider may need to adjust your other medications.

 Frequently Asked Questions